-- b) Should the PARCA be terminated prior to the allocation of the reserved capacity then, subject to the provisions in the PARCA, the PARCA Applicant will be liable for the PARCA termination amount ("PARCA Termination Amount") which is calculated in accordance with paragraph 46 (c). - c) In the event of a PARCA termination and subject to the provisions in the PARCA, a PARCA Termination Amount will be invoiced to the PARCA Applicant and will take into account the effective day of the PARCA termination e.g. if PARCA phase 2 began on January 1st 2015 and PARCA terminates 31st January, the no. of days = 31 - i.
-PARCA Termination Amount = min of ((Total PARCA Security Amount / 1461) x no. of days) or Total PARCA Security Amount
+- 4.b) Should the PARCA be terminated prior to the allocation of the reserved capacity then, subject to the provisions in the PARCA, the PARCA Applicant will be liable for the PARCA termination amount ("PARCA Termination Amount") which is calculated in accordance with paragraph 46 (c). - 5-c) In the event of a PARCA termination and subject to the provisions in the PARCA, a PARCA Termination Amount will be invoiced to the PARCA Applicant and will take into account the effective day of the PARCA termination e.g. if PARCA phase 2 began on January 1st 2015 and PARCA terminates 31st January, the no. of days = 31 - 1461) x no. of days) or Total PARCA Security Amount